 Beginner Guitar Lessons

-As a newbie in guitar playing, you are probably hyped up with excitement as you begin your beginner guitar lessons.
-Beginners are usually full of excitement and enthusiasm when learning new things and this is a great advantage because this makes them easy to teach.
+As a new guitar player, you’re probably excited as you start your beginner guitar lessons.
+Beginners are usually excited and enthusiastic when learning new things, which is a great advantage because it makes learning easy.

-This excitement can help keep a new learner motivated and more often than not, this pushes a person to keep on striving to learn despite the obstacles that come his/her way.
+This excitement can help keep a new learner motivated, and more often than not, this pushes a person to strive to learn despite the obstacles that come his/her way.

-There are many guitar players who do not mind these things resulting to sloppy playing habits that are difficult to change.
-It is much better that things be learned right from the very beginning rather than to worked on correcting it later on.
+Many guitar players do not mind these things resulting in sloppy playing habits that are difficult to change.
+It’s better to learn things correctly right from the very beginning rather than working on correcting them later on.

-Having the discipline to work on proper posture, correct hand and finger positioning, and regularly exercising your hands and fingers (this may seemed irrelevant but it will improve your fingers’ dexterity and ability to accurately move fast over the guitar fingerboard) will greatly help you later on especially once you start struggling with the more challenging lessons.
+Having the discipline to work on proper posture, correct hand, and finger positioning, and regularly exercising your hands and fingers (this may seem irrelevant, but it will improve your fingers’ dexterity and ability to move fast over the guitar fingerboard accurately, will significantly help you later on especially once you start struggling with the more challenging lessons.

-We have already mentioned how vital discipline is even in small things like these.
-In the onset of your beginner guitar lessons, discipline is most likely what will push you forward.
-Simply put, discipline helps you keep your sights on your goal and will help you do everything necessary for you to achieve that goal.
+Discipline will most likely push you forward at the onset of your beginner guitar lessons.
+Simply put, discipline helps you keep your sights on your goal and will help you do everything necessary to achieve that goal.

-Because you are aiming to learn how to play the guitar well, part of the discipline is to regularly study, review, and practice.
-You should not limit your lessons to the time you spend with your teacher, read guidebooks and watch instructional videos.
 You have to be diligent when practicing.
-Discipline simply means that you spend a particular time once a day, every day to practice your guitar with what you have learned so far, even during those days that you don’t feel like picking your guitar up.
-This is basically the only way to improve your guitar playing skills.
+Discipline means that you spend a particular time once a day, every day, practicing your guitar with what you have learned so far, even during those days when you don’t feel like picking your guitar up.
+This is the only way to improve your guitar-playing skills.

 Beginner Guitar Lessons – Goal Setting

-As an example, you can start your beginner guitar lessons this month by learning the chords.
-You can set a goal that in a month’s time, you should have already learned and master the basic open chords.
-Once you already did, move on to the next goal and work on it.
+For example, you can start your beginner guitar lessons this month by learning the chords.
+You can set a goal that in a month’s time, you should have already learned and mastered the basic open chords.
+Once you already did that, move on to the next goal and work on it.
 Setting your goals will help you put things in the proper perspective.